phishing-factory/tools/README.md

     ddg.py           - duck duck go scraper
-    torolly.sh       - roll a new exit node every n seconds sockschecker.py  - verify a list of proxies to see which ones are working
+    torolly.sh       - roll a new exit node every n seconds sockschecker.py  - verify a list of proxies to see which ones are working blockfinder.py   - pull a list of ip blocks for a given country